Bobby Bloom: 1970s

 Bloom had a UK hit with "Heavy Makes You Happy".
 It was released in the UK on Polydor 2001-122 in 1970.
 It spent a total of five weeks in the UK charts, peaking at no. 31 on January 31.

+Working with Neil Goldberg, Bloom wrote "Do It in the Name of Love" which was recorded by The Monkees.
+Produced by Jeff Barry, the single was released on the Bell label.
+A Billboard Top 60 Spotlight for the week of 24 April 1971, the reviewer called it a solid rocker that was loaded with Top 40 potency and could go all the way.
+His single "We're All Goin' Home" was also reviewed in the same issue.
+The reviewer wrote that it was one of the best produced, performed entries of the week and that it had a potent rhythm.
+An impact in sales prediction was also made.

 Bobby Bloom appeared on American Bandstand with The Staple Singers.
 The songs performed by The Staple Singers were, "Heavy Makes You Happy", "You've Got to Earn It".
 Bloom performed "We're All Goin' Home".
 The show was aired on May 15, 1971.
 "We're All Goin' Home" made its debut at no. 112 in the Bubbling Under The HOT 100 chart on the week of June 19, 1971.
 It was still at the same position the following week.
 The following week on June 26, it made its debut at 95 in the Billboard Hot 100.
 On its third week in the chart, it peaked at no. 93 for the week ending July 10.

 Later that year, Bloom released the single "We Need Each Other" which he co-wrote with Jeff Barry.
 Backed with "You Touch Me", it was released on MGM.
 Reviewed in the September 11 issue of Record World, the reviewer speculated that it could be Bloom's big follow up to "Montego Bay".

 His single, "Sha La Boom Boom" was released in 1972.
 Released on MGM 14437, Billboard had it as a recommended single in the December 16 issue.
 It debuted at no. 123 in the Billboard US Hot 100 Bubbling Under chart for the week of February 17, 1973.
 It peaked there and stayed in the chart for a total of three weeks.

 Bloom's single, "We Need Each Other" / "Make Me Happy" that was released in Brazil on MGM 2006 176 in 1972 had made the charts in Brazil.
 On the week of February 17, 1972, Billboard had recorded its progress on the Rio De Jeneiro chart at no. 14.